sshaw/batchlabels/README.md

 ## Usage

-    batchlabels [h] [-a token] command label repo [commandN labelN repoN ...]
+    batchlabels [hv] [-a token] [--hacktoberfest] command label repo [repoN ...]
     Add or remove labels in batches to/from GitHub issues and pull requests.

     Options
-    -a --auth token  repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var -h --help        print this message
+    -a --auth token  repository auth token, defaults to the BATCHLABELS_AUTH_TOKEN environment var
+    -h --help        print this message
-    --hacktoberfest  add "hacktoberfest" labels to all open issues in the given repo -v --version     print the version
+    --hacktoberfest  add "hacktoberfest" labels to the given IDs or, if none are given, to all open issues in the given repository -v --version     print the version

-    command must be add or remove
+    command must be add or remove.

-    label can be one of: label, label#color, issue:label#color or issue1,issue2:label1#color,label2#color color is the hex color for the label.
+    label can be one of: label, label#color, issue:label#color or issue1,issue2:labelA#color,labelB#color When --hacktoberfest is provided and label is an integer or list of integers they are treated as issue IDs for which the hacktoberfest label will be applied.

+    color is the hex color for the label.
-    If label contains no issues it will be added or removed to/from every open issue in its repo.
+    If label contains no issues it will be added or removed to/from every open issue in the repo(s).

     repo must be given in username/reponame format.